Poetry is a neglected platform in the age of Instagram and Snapchat, and this modern culture has turned a lot of people into poetry skeptics.

 Whiskey Words and a Shovel I– r.h.
 Sin

 This book is unique among the rest.
-It is centered around a past relationship between the author and a woman named Samantha.
+It is centered around a past relationship.
 So, the poems are all very personal and connected to strong emotions associated with the pain of losing someone.
 The words are simple and easy to read, which create an strong impact on the reader.
 I find the more modern poets, like r.h.
 Sin to be much more relatable than the classics, although each are worth reading. r.h.
 Sin has also written a second and third book in this series.

 I hope that some of these amazing pieces of writing change the mind of a poetry skeptic.
 Happy reading!